 Mirror Dream Meaning: What Your Mirror Dreams Are Telling You

-A mirror in a dream is your subconscious working in its most direct mode.
+Mirror dream meaning is best read from one rule: a mirror in a dream is your subconscious working in its most direct mode.
 When a mirror appears in sleep — clear or cracked, showing your face or someone else's, reflecting nothing at all — it is almost never about your appearance.
 It is about how you see yourself: your identity, your self-honesty, and which truths you are ready or not ready to face.
 The condition of the mirror is the message.
 A clear reflection tends to signal self-acceptance and psychological clarity.
 A broken or foggy one typically points to something fractured or obscured in your self-perception.
 A mirror that shows no reflection at all is your subconscious registering identity loss.
 The details matter, and this guide works through all of them.

 Mirror dreams are among the most psychologically loaded dream images a person can experience.
 They appear with unusual frequency during specific life moments: a relationship that is ending, a career that no longer fits, a significant birthday, a period of loss.
 The timing tends to be purposeful.
 If you woke from a mirror dream wondering what it meant, the meaning is almost certainly in the details of what the mirror was doing — or failing to do.